Access Control (Authorization)

 .

-And now the most important thing.
-We will define between them rules determining who can do what:
+And now the most important part.
+We define rules between them, determining who can do what with what:

 $acl->allow('guest', ['article', 'comment', 'poll'], 'view');